The No. 1 question people have for Steve Pustelnyk, also known as “MoPac Man,” is when are the MoPac express lanes going to be finished?

-This is how the Mobility Authority would manage congestion, Pustelnyk said.
+This is how the Mobility Authority would manage congestion in those express lanes, Pustelnyk said.

 Many factors will go into how the toll rate fluctuates with traffic.
 Throughout the corridor, vehicle detection sensors will be spaced every 1/2 to 3/4 of a mile to relay the number of vehicles per hour in both the nontolled lanes and express lanes, said Tim Reilly, director of toll operations for the Mobility Authority.

 That information will be fed into an algorithm used to set the toll price, he said.
-The agency will also use traffic cameras and staff members to ensure the algorithm is working and make adjustments as needed.
+The agency will also rely on traffic cameras and staff members to ensure the algorithm is working and make adjustments as needed, he said.

 “Algorithms are not foolproof,” Reilly said.
 “For example, if someone has a flat tire in the lane that will start slowing traffic up, and the algorithm will look at it and think there’s congestion in that lane and will want to increase the tolls.
 We’ll have cameras and … get an alert when something like that happens.”

 The minimum price for the toll will be $0.25 per segment, and the corridor has two segments in each direction.
-The board of directors for the Mobility Authority did not set a maximum price for the toll, but the agency anticipates it will average $2-$3 per segment during peak periods.
+The board of directors for the Mobility Authority did not set a maximum price, but the agency anticipates it will average $2-$3 per segment during peak periods.

 The speed limit in the express lanes will be 65 mph, and the goal is to keep traffic flowing above 45 mph.
 During peak periods, the express lanes will handle 1,500-2,000 vehicles per hour, Reilly said.

-The express lanes will not be intended for daily use, and drivers will decide to use them when they need to be somewhere important, such as a work meeting, concert or to pick up their child from day care, Pustelnyk said.
+The express lanes will not be intended for daily use, and drivers will decide to use them when they need to be somewhere important such as a work meeting or concert or to pick up a child from day care, Pustelnyk said.

 “It’s really intended for days when you have a high-priority trip and you can’t afford to be late,” he said.